Perumal-pr/Perumal-pr/README.md

 - 👋 Hi, I’m @Perumal-pr
-- 👀 I trying to become a MERN stack developer currently I'm learning React Hooks and future I have plans of learning the redux,tailwind css, Express and MongoDB with nodejs.
+- 👀 I am trying to become a MERN stack developer currently I'm learning React Hooks and future I have plans of learning the redux,tailwind css, Express and MongoDB with nodejs.
 - 💞️ I’m looking to collaborate on startup projects so then I can learn new things with new teams everytime when I collab.
 And also try to make things crisp and sharp.
 - 📫 You can ping me if you are okay with noob since I am new to this Git hub.